svandragt/mvb/readme.md

 # Minimal Viable Blog

-This project is an experiment in how little code is required to build a blog.
+This project was an experiment in how little code is required to build a blog.
-It aims to be a single file blog script.
+It aimed to be a single file blog script.

+_However it turns out it's just reimplementing [Cuttlefish](https://github.com/svandragt/cuttlefish), which you should be using instead._

 ## Setup